SAP/ui5-uiveri5/docs/design/imagestorage.md

 #### Local with central upload
 Same as above till before the --update step.
 He misses the --update and --upload steps, then just commits his test and pushes to gerrit.
 When merged, the test will become applicable for central execution.
-Central execution runs with --update and --upload flags and will prepare a commit ( from the name of the developer of the test ) and push a gerrit review to his name.
+Central execution runs with --update and --upload flags and will prepare a commit and add responsible as reviewer and push a gerrit review.
 He will check the images and ( centrally, locally), he could in theory reproduce the test with --compare activated.
-Then he submits the gerrit review and this way confirms the images are fine.
+Then he submits the gerrit review and this way confirm the images are fine.
 This happens once for every runtime when image comparison finds a difference.
 If the visual difference is real issue, the developer should fix the control and/or test and __do not submit the review__ till this is done.